Division of Business

 Additional information: (626) 585-3000

-The Noncredit Division is located at the Community Education Center / Foothill Campus.
-The Noncredit Division offers a variety courses in areas such as Adult High School Diploma (AHSD), General Education Development (GED), English as a Second Language (ESL), Adult Basic Education (ABE), Parent Education, enrichment classes for Seniors and individuals with disabilities, and a wealth of support programs.
-Additionally, the division provides education, training, and services designed to continuously improve California’s workforce for Small Business Development and Entrepreneurism.
+The Noncredit Division offers opportunities intended to provide students with lifelong learning, college transfer and career preparation opportunities.
+The division presents a variety of courses in areas such as Adult High School Diploma (AHSD), General Education Development (GED), English as a Second Language (ESL), Adult Basic Education (ABE), Parent Education, enrichment classes for Seniors and individuals with disabilities, and a wealth of support programs.
+Additionally, the division provides education, training, and services designed to continuously improve short term vocational programs with high employment potential.
 To increase accessibility between campuses, the Community Education Center also runs shuttle services to and from the Colorado Campus every 20 minutes.
+The Noncredit Division is located at the Community Education Center/Foothill Campus.

 Division of Performing and Communication Arts